masyl/isomaton/doc/roadmap.md

 - Show step number in debug
 - Add edslime actors with random movements

+## v0.3 - Watch your step
+- Rule to force actor to step of solid blocs
+- Define solid/non-solid blocType attribute
+- Non-solid bloc types: weeds, flowews
+- Rule to prevent multiple "solid" blocks from taking space
+- Smooth animation of blocs between stage steps
+- Prevent mouse cursor from touching/selecting html elements of the scenegraph
+- Actors dont all move at the same time

 #In Progress Release

+## v0.4 - HTML5 Raw
+- Render the isograph with canvas
+- Aimated transitions using jstween instead of jquery: http://jstween.blogspot.com/
+- Remove dependency on jQuery

+#Upcomming Releases

-## v0.3 - Watch your step
+## v0.? - Rules, rules, rules
-- done: Rule to force actor to step of solid blocs
-- done: Define solid/non-solid blocType attribute
-- done: Non-solid bloc types: weeds, flowews
-- done: Rule to prevent multiple "solid" blocks from taking space
-- done: Smooth animation of blocs between stage steps
-- done: Prevent mouse cursor from touching/selecting html elements of the scenegraph
 - Rule to allow actor to occupy same space as a non-solid block, with the proper overriding z-index
 - Detect/Control collisions between actors and blocks
 - When placing blocs, enforce cohesion rules (no two blocs, occupying)